jagdishkumar17/Lazy-Routing-In-angular/README.md

 ```

 We will follow the same step for any other module that we use.
-Let's run the application see everything is working, run the command `ng serve'
+Let's run the application see everything is working, run the command ng serve.

 Output: